-THANKS TO OUR PATRONS FOR MAKING THIS VIDEO AVAILABLE FOR FREE
+THANKS TO OUR PATRONS FOR MAKING THIS VIDEO AVAILABLE TO THE PUBLIC

 In 2018, we started our storytelling journey with a pure heart and strong faith.
 Florence, the cradle of the Renaissance, is where the first story of our series began.